By Meghan Vivo

 If your child’s academic needs aren’t being met, Shriver-Blake offers the following suggestions:

 Chances are you know more about Asperger’s Syndrome and the applicable federal, state and local laws than many of the staff at your child’s school.
 Don’t be afraid to share the information and request needed services.
 Start with your child’s teachers or guidance counselors, and if that doesn’t work, talk to a dean or principal.
 School boards will often try to work with you, but you won’t get anything if you don’t ask for it.

 As a parent, you are uniquely qualified to know what’s best for your child.
 Be involved in your child’s education so you know the source of their struggles, whether it be learning differences, social anxiety, bullying, or even having embarrassing handwriting.

 Sometimes advocating for your child in public school may not be enough.
 Despite your best efforts, public schools may not be able to meet your child’s needs.
 In these situations, many parents enroll their child in a specialized school for children with learning disabilities or special needs.

-If you’re looking for a new school for a child with autism or Asperger’s, ask yourself these questions:
+If you’re looking for a new school for a child with Asperger’s, ask yourself these questions:

 - What is the average IQ of students at the school?